Software for the Amateur Investor.

-The following is mail correspondance about software for the Amateur Investor.
+The following is mail correspondence about software for the Amateur Investor.
 It is placed here so that you can see questions asked either in the investment forum or directly by email.
 It can be used to learn more about the software program for the Amateur Investor.

 ---------- Original Message -----------